aspose-3d/Aspose.3D-Doc-md/english/net/release-notes/release-notes-2022/aspose-3d-for-net-22-3-release-notes/_index.md

         public static Scene FromStream(Stream stream, CancellationToken cancellationToken = default(CancellationToken));
 {{< /highlight >}}

-These overloads allow construct a scene directly from a stream, with more options inherited from Scene.Open.
+These overloads allow construct a scene directly from a stream, with more options inherited from `Scene.Open`.

 {{< highlight csharp >}}
         //Before 22.3, load a scene from stream: